conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 Here's an example with Aiven:
 ![mtls-1.png](assets/mtls-1.png)

-You can paste the 2 file's contents into Conduktor Platform, or alternatively import from keystore.
+You can paste the 2 file's contents into Conduktor, or alternatively import from keystore.
 ![mtls-2.png](assets/mtls-2.png)

 ### Using Volume Mount (Alternate method)

-You can mount the keystore file in Conduktor Platform:
+You can mount the keystore file in 'conduktor-platform' image:

 ```yaml
 version: '3.8'